Getting The Most From The 2024 UK Corporate Governance Reforms

 For example, say your organisation has a thousand Balance Sheet accounts reconciled monthly, quarterly or annually.
 Usually, the values in the organisation’s Balance Sheet accounts are substantial.
 Therefore, you would want a robust SOx control to assure accuracy and completeness.

-The critical question is, “should all one thousand accounts be in scope for a SOx control?”
-If you want to answer yes to that question, you may set yourself up for a monthly or quarterly burdensome and labour-intensive exercise.
+The critical question is, “Should all one thousand accounts be in scope for a SOx control?”
+If you want to answer yes, you may set yourself up for a monthly or quarterly burdensome and labour-intensive exercise.
 The result could be that “quick and dirty” reconciliations are performed to complete them before external financial reporting.
-In the spirit of SOx and any other control framework, the value-add of the exercise is much lower and will not provide the intended and required assurance
+In the spirit of SOx and any other control framework, the value-add of the exercise is much lower and will not provide the intended and required assurance.

 We strongly recommend considering our example and looking into the process and actual risk.
 Materiality forms an essential component of the assurance of Financial Controls.
 It is no less the case for SOx compliance.
 That means that you should review the thousand Balance Sheet accounts.
 Select the top five to ten per cent of the most material for review and reconcile following a SOx-compliant procedure.
 It is not uncommon to find that the top five to ten per cent account for eighty per cent or more of the total value of the thousand accounts.